 Some people do experience soreness or tenderness in their arm or shoulder near the injection site.
 Mild soreness at the injection site is considered a routine reaction to many vaccines.
 The soreness often goes away without further problems.

-In rare instances, however, a vaccination can result in severe and longer-lasting shoulder pain.
+In rare instances, however, a vaccination can result in severe and longer-lasting shoulder pain and bursitis after vaccination.
 The pain can be accompanied by weakness and difficulty moving the affected arm.
 Some sufferers describe the feeling of their shoulder being “frozen”.
 This kind of severe reaction is referred to as “Shoulder Injury Related to Vaccine Administration,” or SIRVA.

 How can a vaccine injection cause a shoulder injury?